 The beauty of the customer lifecycle journey is that it’s a non-linear process.
 Just like your favorite Christopher Nolan film, the customer lifecycle journey follows a cyclical pattern, meaning the journey is constantly cycling and potential customers could be on completely different ends of the spectrum.
 The goal of this process is to increase customer retention by developing strong brand loyalty.
 In order to turn one-time buyers into loyal customers, the messages you send must remain consistent and relevant to your target audience needs.

-To help break down the true meaning of customer lifecycle marketing, we’ve taken a closer look at a few of the key challenges, along with insider tips for successfully overcoming them.
+To help break down the true meaning of customer lifecycle marketing, we’ve taken a closer look at a few of the key challenges, and we have provided a collection of insider tips to help your brand successfully overcome them.

 Defining a Clear Strategy